woocommerce/google-listings-and-ads/js/src/blocks/README.md

 ├── another-field/         # Another custom block
 │   ├── block.json
 │   └── edit.js
-├── components/            # The shared components within custom blocks │   ├── index.js           # The main file to export components
-│   └── label.js           # A shared component
+├── components/            # The shared components within custom blocks (if any) │   ├── index.js           # The main file to export components │   └── label.js           # A shared component
 └── index.js               # The main file to import and register all custom blocks via JavaScript